 On successful completion of the course, you’ll be closer to realising your ambition to work in aviation.
-The industry is one of the UK’s largest employment sectors, and with a growing air travel market, career opportunities are expected to increase.
+Aerospace and aviation is one of the UK’s largest employment fields, and with a growing air travel market, career opportunities are expected to increase.

 A degree in Aircraft Engineering with Pilot Studies can lead to fascinating and rewarding career pathways.
-They can range from supporting air traffic control to operating as an airworthiness engineer.
-You may even choose to follow your ambitions to fly aircraft and take further training to become a fully-registered pilot.
+Opportunities can range from supporting air traffic control to operating as an airworthiness engineer.
+You may even have ambitions to fly aircraft and add to your skills by taking further training to become a fully-registered pilot.

-Salford’s aircraft engineering alumni work throughout the world at leading companies and aviation-specific organisations, including: National Air Traffic Services (NATS), CTC Aviation and Goodrich.
+Salford’s aircraft engineering alumni work throughout the world at leading companies and aviation-specific organisations, including the National Air Traffic Services (NATS), CTC Aviation and Goodrich.

-You might find you want to learn more about aeronautics and related technologies, so we offer a range of specialist postgraduate courses to help you take your career and interests even further.
+You might find you want to learn more about aerospace and engineering, so we offer a range of specialist postgraduate courses to help you take your career and interests even further.
 Salford graduates and alumni also receive a significant fees discount.